Professional Learning Communities

 - Enable principals to share best practices that have improved student achievement across the system.

 - Create a unique cross-district opportunity that will bring diverse principal leaders together for rich cohort learning.

-The Fund supported 18 PLCs in the past two years, bringing nearly 120 principals together for a unique, cross-district opportunity for rich cohort learning.
+The Fund is supporting 18 PLCs during the 2018-19 school year, bringing 135 principals together for a unique, cross-district opportunity for rich cohort learning.
 PLC topics are developed based on principal interest in the subject, and PLC principal leaders are identified based on demonstrated expertise in each given topic.